 There was a time when we had no cell phones.
 The UK phone booths are a testament to that.
 Since they were iconic elements, some of them were kept in place in the streets of London.
 Back then, you could not stay in touch with the people you loved at all times.
-Now, unless they are on a plane, you can pretty much call them anytime, and they will pick up.
+Now, unless they are on a plane, you can call them anytime, and they will pick you up.
 But not only will you talk to them, but you will also see them on your screen.
 This was out of a science-fiction book only forty years ago.
 Yet, today, it is normal for everyone.
 It changed the way we communicate with each other and how we do business.
 Whereas before, one had to get on a plane to sign a contract in another country, you can now do everything online.

 Although the pandemic pushed the idea of working from home to its fullest, there is no denying that it already existed way before.
 Most freelancers were already working from home when the coronavirus crisis hit us.
 Some countries were already changing the habit of going to work in the morning at the office faster than others.
 Working where you live makes sense for both the employee and his employer.
 That is because it provides more responsibility to the first and more power to manage his agenda.
 In return, the company owner can reduce office costs in many ways.